AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 <!-- TBD for Anuj:
 * Should ticket numbers be mentioned in enhancements?
 Yes for enhancements but no ticket numbers for key highlights.
 * Should these enhancements be mentioned in the new features article? - Yes, they should be but at the end it should be PM's call.
-* Adjust the sequence of each list item using this order as a guide: Foundation, Sites, Assets, Forms, Commerce, and Screens.
+* Adjust the sequence of each list item in what's new and each heading using this order: Foundation, Sites, Assets, Forms, Commerce, and Screens.
+* Delete these comments after a triaging/resolving.
 -->

-* Enhanced Content Fragment Models and Editor.

-* [!DNL Experience Manager Launches] hierarchy management & future preview.

-* New GraphQL API for Content Fragment delivery.
+* **Enhanced [!DNL Content Fragment] Models and Editor**: You can now create complex and custom models for structured content using nested [!DNL Content Fragment] models.
+Content structures are modularized into basic elements that are modeled as sub-fragments.
+Higher-level fragments reference these sub-fragments.
+More data type enhancements such as advanced validation rules further enhance the flexibility of content modeling with [!DNL Content Fragments].
+The [!DNL Experience Manager] [!DNL Content Fragment] editor supports nested fragment structures in a common editor session, with enhancements such as structure tree view and tabbed breadcrumb navigation through fragment hierarchies.

+* **GraphQL API for [!DNL Content Fragments]**: The new GraphQL API is the standard method to deliver structured content in JSON format.
+GraphQL queries let clients request only the relevant content items to render an experience.
+Such a selection eliminates content over-delivery (possibility with HTTP REST APIs) that requires content parsing on the client side.
+GraphQL schemas are derived from [!DNL Content Fragment] models, and API responses are made in JSON format.
+In [!DNL Experience Manager] as a [!DNL Cloud Service], [GraphQL queries persist](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/admin/graphql-api-content-fragments.html#persisted-queries-caching) and process cache friendly GET requests.
+It is not yet possible in [!DNL Experience Manager] 6.5.

+* **Hierarchy management and future preview**: Users now have an interface to access the content structures of their [!DNL Experience Manager] launches, including the ability to add and remove pages in a launch.
+This feature enhances the flexibility of [!DNL Experience Manager] launches to author content versions targeted for future publishing.
+[Time-warp feature](/help/sites-authoring/working-with-page-versions.md#timewarp) lets users preview launches as future content states.

-* [!DNL Experience Manager] extends the [!DNL Connected Assets] functionality to the use of [!DNL Dynamic Media] images in the applicable core components.
+* **Connected Assets**: [!DNL Experience Manager] extends the [!DNL Connected Assets] functionality to the use of [!DNL Dynamic Media] images in the applicable core components.
 See [use Connected Assets](/help/assets/use-assets-across-connected-assets-instances.md).

-* When users download assets shared as a link (link share feature), the users can choose to download the original assets, their renditions, or both.

-* When sharing assets and collections as link, users can choose whether to allow the download of original assets, or their renditions, or both using the shared link.
+* **Download shared assets**: When sharing assets and Collections as link, users can choose whether to allow the download of original assets, or their renditions, or both using the shared link.

-* A new [!DNL Camera Raw] package is available that supports [!DNL Adobe Camera Raw] v10.4.
+* **Camera Raw support**: A new [!DNL Camera Raw] package is available that supports [!DNL Adobe Camera Raw] v10.4.
 See [process images using [!DNL Camera Raw]](/help/assets/camera-raw.md).

+* **Accessibility enhancements**:

   * [!DNL Dynamic Media] provides many accessibility enhancements for Viewers.
 See [[!DNL Dynamic Media] updates](#dynamic-media-65100).

+  * Platform provides a few accessibility enhancements.
+See [Platform updates](#platform-65100).

+* **User experience enhancements**:

   * [!DNL Experience Manager] directly displays a list of all the content models under a folder without content authors having to navigate through the file structure.
-This requires fewer clicks and improves authoring efficiency.
+The feature now requires fewer clicks and improves authoring efficiency.

   * Pathfield in [!DNL Sites] editor allows authors to drag assets from [!DNL Content Finder].

-* Platform provides a few accessibility enhancements.
-See [Platform updates](#platform-65100).

 For a list of all features and enhancements introduced in [!DNL Experience Manager] 6.5.10.0, see [what is new in [!DNL Adobe Experience Manager] 6.5 Service Pack 10](new-features-latest-service-pack.md).